Lost-Outpost/Telsera/GAMEPLAY.md

 - [Artificer](https://www.nexusmods.com/skyrimspecialedition/mods/99619) - Artificer is a complete overhaul of Skyrim's artifacts, designed to distribute Thaumaturgy and Mysticism enchantments throughout the game while ensuring that non-crafting characters can find powerful weapons and armor through questing.

+### NSFW Core Overhauls

+Telsera is built around [OStim Standalone](https://www.nexusmods.com/skyrimspecialedition/mods/98163) as a framework for love and intimacy.

+- [OStim Romance](https://www.nexusmods.com/skyrimspecialedition/mods/107671) - Adds romance mechanics to Skyrim using the dialogue system.
+Comes with additional tweaks where you must have a relationship established with the NPC in question (Rank 1 or higher) prior to engaging in the new dialogue system.

+- [You Got Caught for OStim SA](https://www.nexusmods.com/skyrimspecialedition/mods/139697) - You can get caught cheating when you are in the OStim scene!
+Public lewdness is a crime!
+Guards will break up public intimacy scenes if player or NPC's torso/chest armor piece is removed!

+- [OComfort](https://www.nexusmods.com/skyrimspecialedition/mods/139333) - A version of OComfort that is fully compatible and congruent with Ostim Romance functionalities.

+- [OCum Ascended﻿](https://www.nexusmods.com/skyrimspecialedition/mods/77506) - OCum Ascended is an overhaul and rebuild of OCum, an OStim addon made by Sairion350.
+OCum adds cum effects to OStim scenes, as well as female squirting, physical cum projectiles, cum sounds and effects, and many other features related to orgasms.

+- [OBottom](https://www.nexusmods.com/skyrimspecialedition/mods/107630) - This addon focuses on futanari and gay bottom support for OCum Ascended.
+Bottoms have some new titillating options when experiencing an orgasm.

+- [OStim Standalone Sound Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/120663) - This mod adds over 200 sound effects for OStim Standalone.
+Enhance your scenes with high quality sound effects and voice sets!
+Wet FX, kissing, and so much more!

 ### Misc Overhauls

 A variety of other gameplay enhancers are also included in the list!
 Some key highlights can be found below.